kokeshita/kokeshita/README.md

 🤓  Recently completed a 7 month course in Data Science.

-📖  I’m currently enrolled in a Natural Language Processing Specialization, by DeepLearning AI
+📖  I’m currently enrolled in a Natural Language Processing Specialization by DeepLearning AI

 <!---